-I. Severance Pay
+M. Severance Pay

-- 1. Severance pay of fifty percent (50%) of accumulated sick leave days will be paid to a legitimate retiree under the Municipal Employees Pension Plan.
-The preceding applies only to members of the bargaining unit employed as of June 30, 1987. - 2.
-In the event of death, payment shall be made to the employee's estate or named beneficiary. - 3.
+Severance pay of fifty percent (50%) of accumulated sick leave days will be paid to a legitimate retiree under the Massachusetts Teachers Retirement System, who is employed as of June 30, 1987.

+In the event of death, payment shall be made to the teacher's estate or named beneficiary of the decedent.

 Employees first appointed after June 30, 1987, shall not be eligible for severance pay as aforesaid.
 Sick leave accumulated by any employee after June 30, 1987, shall not be credited for severance purposes.
-In the event that eligible employees must use sick days from the accumulation credited for severance purposes, said employee may replace those days used to the level credited to them as of June 30, 1987, from any sick leave accumulated thereafter. - 4.
+In the event that eligible employees must use sick days from the accumulation credited for severance purposes, said employee may replace those days used to the level credited to them as of June 30, 1987, from any sick leave accumulated thereafter.

 A retiring employee shall have the option of receiving their cash payment on the date of their retirement or in a schedule of payments not to exceed five (5) fiscal years; such option shall be exercised in writing by the employee at least one (1) week prior to their retirement.
-Any amount in excess of ten thousand dollars (\$10,000.00) must be deferred to the second year or, at the employees option, a later year.
+Any amount in excess of ten thousand dollars (\$10,000.00) must be deferred to the second year or, at the employee's option, a later year.